 3. Educate, educate, educate employees on proper sitting postures.

 Before you rush out to buy a new chair for your employee, make sure it works correctly and can be adjusted for the best fit.
 It’s just not intuitive for employees to know how to adjust an ergonomic chair.
 Employees need someone to teach and show them how their chairs work.

 Do you have that “someone” in your workplace?
 You should!
 You’ll soon see if it is possible to get a good fit with the chairs you purchased once your employees finally understand how to use them.
 Otherwise, you’ll likely need to replace it.
 See reasons #1 and #2.

 4. Don’t take a “Band-Aid” approach.

 While it may be tempting to go out and buy a back or lumbar pillow or memory foam seat cushion to quiet your employee, think of this as just a band-aid approach.
 It does nothing to correct the true problem and often compounds it.
 See reason #1, #2 and #3.

 5. Stop being so stingy and start budgeting to replace the bad chairs.

-Your chairs are the one product contributing to employee productivity aside from the computer and the workstation.
+Your chairs are the one product contributing to employee productivity besides the computer and the workstation.
 When you think about what you invest in computers and IT support services for employees compared to the investment you make in chairs or ergonomics for that matter… it pales in comparison.
 A good chair is a 10-15 year investment resulting in less than pennies a day for a happy, productive employee and should cost between $400-$800 or more.
 And the good news is you get what you pay for.
-Again, see reason #1 and #2.
+Again, see reasons #1 and #2.